The Situation Of Education System In Pakistan

 Analysis Of Education System In Pakistan

-Pakistan shows its responsibility to promote a high literacy rate in the country by developing more education policies at a domestic level.
+Pakistan shows its responsibility to eradicate pakistan education problems and to promote a high literacy rate in the country by developing more education policies at a domestic level.
 Also by getting involved in international commitments on education.
 For this purpose, national education policies are the visions that suggest plans to increase literacy rate, capacity building.
 MDGs and EFA programs are worldwide commitments of Pakistan to increase the literacy rate in Pakistan.

 The Vision 2030 Of Pakistan